hclsampleapps/kandy-cpaas2-sample-ios-oc/README.md

 # kandy-cpaas2-sample-ios (Objective C)
-Sample app of CPaaS2 modules (SMS,Chat,Presence,Address book,Directory)
+Sample app of CPaaS2 modules (SMS,Chat,Presence,Address book,Directory),Call

 ## Introduction
 It is a sample app where CPaaS2 APIs are used to make the following modules